dgounaris/git-jira-action/README.md

 - repository (the name of the repository)
 - jiraBaseUrl (the base url for the jira project)
 - project (the jira project)
-- jiraEmail (the email of the jira account to use, which needs to have write access to the project)
+- jiraEmail (the email of the jira account to use, which needs to have read access to the project)
 - jiraToken (an access token of the jira account to use)

 ## Usage